bcresearcher/Ethereum-Private-Network/Article.md

 - https://github.com/ethereum/go-ethereum/wiki

 ### Disclaimer
-> :exclamation: you use the howto at your own risk..
+> :exclamation: you use it at your own risk..

-<sub>P.S. forgive me my bad English, it’s not my native language.</sub>
+<sub>P.S. forgive me for my bad English, it’s not my native language.</sub>